John-Colvin/YAIDIP/README.md

 }
 ```

 We consider that adding special mechanisms to adapt `f`-strings to a variety of formatting conventions is disproportionately complex and adds its own liabilities.
+To mitigate this issue, at least for functions such as `std.stdio.format` and `std.stdio.writeln` the compiler can extent the curreny verification of format specifiers to `f`-strings as well.

 ## Breaking Changes and Deprecations